 Last December, we wrote about a fun DIY concept: The Summit Sips Travel Cocktail Kit.
 If you recall, this was based on a commercial product idea whereby the traveling cocktail enthusiast packs a small tin in their carry-on baggage.
 Once in flight, you open the tin to reveal sugar (rich simple syrup in our case), bitters, and a spoon.
-Upon ordering some whiskey and and a glass of ice from the attendant, the kit allows you to construct several Old Fashioned cocktails for in-flight enjoyment.
-Not all of us can afford to fly first-class, so this is a great way to elevate your air travel experience—especially while sitting in the cheap seats.
+Upon ordering some whiskey and a glass of ice from the attendant, the kit allows you to construct several Old Fashioned cocktails for in-flight enjoyment.
+If you’re flying first-class or with a private flight provider like Jettly.com then obviously a travel kit like this isn’t needed, you often get a selection of drinks to choose from on a luxury flight like that.
+Unfortunately, not all of us can afford to fly first-class, so this travel kit is a great way to elevate your air travel experience-especially while sitting in the cheap seats.
 Over the summer, we had an opportunity to finally test our kit.
-We also heard from several readers about their own experiences and ideas, so we decided to post a follow up.
+We also heard from several readers about their own experiences and ideas, so we decided to post a follow-up.

 Did the kit pass TSA inspection?